-Any development proposal (housing, commercial or agricultural) will need to ensure it protects and if possible enhances the important natural and rural views within and on the fringes of the two villages especially those identified in the designated CAs.
-Views from green spaces and public rights of way across the entire neighbourhood should not be harmed or unduly spoilt by any development.
-Important views are listed below, shown on Maps A1, A2 & A3 at Appendix A and illustrated with photographs at Appendix D.
+Development proposals will need to protect and enhance the important views within the Plan Area.
+Views from green spaces and public rights of way across the Plan Area should not be harmed or unduly spoilt by any development.
+The important views are listed below, and shown on Maps A1, A2 & A3 at Appendix A and illustrated with photographs at Appendix D.